HotInk/hotink/README.markdown

 a management interface for the upload and storage of articles, images, audiofiles, and print issue PDF files.
 It publishers a public XML API (with JSON support coming soon) that's used by client applications to publish or distribute archived content.

 Hot Ink is built using Ruby on Rails (v2.3.5) using Rails controllers for upload and management.
-Hot Ink also uses four small Sintra apps implmented as Rails metal:
+Hot Ink also uses three small
+Sinatra apps implemented as Rails metal:

 * a single sign on server that's essentially a rework of [Hancock](http://github.com/atmos/hancock/).
 * the Hot Ink API, the main public interface of the site.
 * Mailout, a [Mailchimp](http://www.mailchimp.com)-API powered mass-email application that builds dynamic messages, filled with Hot Ink content using a simple but flexible template system.
 It also handles sending mass-emails to **lists** you manage using the tools provided by your Mailchimp account.
-* ArticleStream, a simple Hot Ink archive surfing application that allows users to 'checkout' content published by other accounts for easy republication.
-This is the engine behind the [CUP newswire](http://cup.ca).

 ## Important dependencies